-- No Left Over
+- No Left Overs

 - partner school

-- Pan-African University
+- Pan-Atlantic University

 When you satisfy your clients, they actually become the arrow head of your sales force - incredible!